 How to get to Wulong from Chongqing

-- Organised tour or private transfer — the most practical and comfortable option
+- Organised tour or private transfer, the most practical and comfortable option, ideal for making the most of the day

-The journey takes between 2 and 3 hours depending on the transport chosen.
 Leaving early in the morning is essential to make the most of the day.

 How the visit works

-- Walking between the rock formations
+- Walking between the rock formations, passing beneath all three bridges

 How long to spend

 Plan on 3 to 4 hours at the site, enough time to complete the full circuit at a relaxed pace, stop for photos and take in the scenery.
+Including the journey from Chongqing, the visit takes up practically a full day.

 Practical tips